angr/angr-doc/docs/environment.md

 It is remarkably easy to add new API models by just implementing them in certain folders of the angr repository.
 This is also desirable because any work you do in this field will almost always be useful to other people, and this makes it extremely easy to submit a pull request.

-However, if you want to do your development out-of-tree, you want to work against a production version of angr, or you want to make customized versions of already-implemented API functions, there are ways to incorperate your extensions programmatically.
+However, if you want to do your development out-of-tree, you want to work against a production version of angr, or you want to make customized versions of already-implemented API functions, there are ways to incorporate your extensions programmatically.
 Both these techniques, in-tree and out-of-tree, will be documented at each step.

 ## Dynamic library functions - import dependencies

 This is the easiest case, and the case that SimProcedures were originally designed for.

-First, you need to write a SimProcedure represnting the function.
+First, you need to write a SimProcedure representing the function.
 Then you need to let angr know about it.

 ### Case 1, in-tree development: SimLibraries and catalogues